dbayardAWS/intro-data-lake/lab2/README.md

 * [Before You Leave](#before-you-leave)

 ## Before You Begin
-* Complete Lab1 (although you do not need to the final optional Glue ETL Job activity).
+* Complete Lab1 (although you do not need to complete the final optional Glue ETL Job activity).
 This lab will reference some of the Data Lake objects created in Lab1.

 ## Provision a new Redshift Cluster